JALAL-00/Event-Buddy---Deepchain-Labs-Internship-Technical-Test/backend/README.md

 The application uses a `.env` file for environment variables.

 1. Create a file named `.env` in the root of the `/backend` directory.
-2. Copy the contents of `.env.example` (or the content below) into it.
+2. Copy the contents of `.env.example` (if present) or the content below into it.

 ```ini
 # .env file content